While planning your event is important, you can't forget the element of promotion.

 - Contact information

-Let's start at the beginning, with your event name and description.
+Let's start at the beginning with your event name and description.

-Take this landing page for one of my favorite events, Content Marketing World.
+For an example of an effective event website, let’s look at the home page for one of my favorite events, Content Marketing World.

 The value proposition is the first thing you read under the banner: “Content Marketing World is the one event where you can learn and network with the best and brightest in the content marketing industry.”